ctd12/Resources/README.md

 # Miscellaneous References

-A collection of documentation, references, and guides for various technologies that I frequently use.
+A collection of documentation, references, and guides for various languages/technologies that I frequently use.

 Mostly stuff that I would normally just Google, but figured it would be beneficial to collect it all in one space.